-Purpose: The purpose of this toolkit is to provide institution ISOs and other response team members with the tools and guidance they need to respond to a significant security incident.
-The toolkit includes:
+Purpose The purpose of this toolkit is to provide institution ISOs and other response team members with the information and guidance needed to respond to a significant security incident.
+The toolkit includes information on:

 - Has a University owned, leased or managed computer or computing device been lost or stolen?

 - Has unencrypted University data been lost, stolen, or maliciously corrupted?

 - Has there been unauthorized access to or disclosure of confidential data, personally identifying information, or Controlled research data?

 - Are effects of the incident likely to propagate or cause harm to systems or organizations beyond the control of the institution?